ssp21/ssp21-spec/ssp21.md

     `set h = HASH(h || response)`

-    The responder performs session key derivation using the KDF requested in the *RequestHandshakeBegin* message.
+    The responder performs session key derivation using the KDF requested in the `RequestHandshakeBegin` message.

     `set (rx_sk, tx_sk) = KDF(h, IKM)`

     **Note:** The receive and transmit keys are reversed for the initiator and responder.

-    The initiator initializes the pending session with the session keys, requested algorithms, and session_start_time.
+    The initiator initializes the pending session with the session keys, requested algorithms, and `session_start_time`.

-    The responder transmits the *ReplyHandshakeBegin* obtained from the RHI.
+    The responder transmits the `ReplyHandshakeBegin` obtained from the RHI.

 ##### Handling Session Auth Request

-1. The responder verifies that the *pending session* is initialized and valid.
+1. The responder verifies that the `pending session` is initialized and valid.

-2. The responder uses the *pending session* to validate the message.
+2. The responder uses the `pending session` to validate the message.
 The validation procedure is identical to an active session, with the exception that the nonce is required to be zero.

-3. The responder uses the *pending session* to transmit a *Session Auth Reply* message with nonce equal to zero.
+3. The responder uses the `pending session` to transmit a `SessionAuthReply` message with nonce equal to zero.
 The responder may optionally transfer user data in this message.
 If no user data is available, then the user data shall be empty.
 All of the fields are calculated in the same manner as an active session, with the exception that the nonce is fixed to zero.

-4. The responder replaces any *active session* with the *pending session*.
+4. The responder replaces any `active session` with the `pending session`.
 Any previously active session is invalidated.

 ### Security Properties

 If any of the following properties do not hold, then initiator and responder will not agree on the same pair of session keys.

-* If a MitM tampers with the contents of either the *Request Handshake Begin* message or the *Reply Handshake Begin*, the two parties will have different *h* values which will produce different keys when feed into the KDF.
+* If a MitM tampers with the contents of either the `RequestHandshakeBegin` message or the `ReplyHandshakeBegin`, the two parties will have different `h` values which will produce different keys when feed into the KDF.

-* If either party is unable to calculate the *input_key_data* transmitted, they will be unable to perform the correct DH calculations and will not be able to calculate the same keys using the KDF.
+* If either party is unable to calculate the `input_key_material`, they will be unable to calculate the same keys using the KDF.

-* A MitM cannot tamper with the common *time_session_init* by delaying messages by more than whatever timeout setting the initiator uses while waiting for replies from the responder.
+* A MitM cannot tamper with the common `time_session_init` by delaying messages by more than whatever timeout setting the initiator uses while waiting for replies from the responder.
 This ensures that the common time-point, in two separate relative time bases, is at least accurate to within this margin when the session is first initialized.

-**Note:** All handshake modes utilize an *ephemeral data* field that contains no less than 128-bits of unpredictable data.
-This field can be an ephemeral DH key or a random nonce.
-This means that *h* is never controlled by the initiator, and a responder attempting to control the final value of *h* would have to make a successful pre-image attack on the handshake hash function.

 ### Message Exchanges

-The responder may signal an error after receiving a *Request Handshake Begin*:
+The responder may signal an error after receiving a `RequestHandshakeBegin`:

 ![Error in Request Handshake Begin](msc/handshake_error.png){#fig:handshake_error}

-**TODO:** Formalize errors that can occur in handshake with state transition diagrams.

 ### Handshake Modes